 Negotiation might have its place in a parent-child relationship, but it’s a small niche.
 Perhaps, the kid wants to have three friends over for a sleepover, and the parents say “No.” If the child respectfully asks to just have one friend and will be in bed by ten, then that’s the start of a healthy negotiation.
 The discussion can be lengthy, but in the end, if everyone stays cool and reasons with respect, and if the parent is the ultimate authority in making the final decision, then it’s all good.
 Respect maintained, reasoning practiced, judgments weighed, authority maintained, wisdom prevails, lessons learned.

-Unfortunately, this is not the normal parent-child interaction in America in 2011.
+Unfortunately, this is not the normal parent-child interaction.
 In most cases, it’s a disrespectful form of negotiation in which the child is well aware of his or her ability to manipulate mom and dad.
 The child has discovered from a very early age that mom and dad hate to say “no” and will capitulate and cave in, if the right buttons are pushed.
 The child has learned the soft spots and knows exactly how to go for the jugular, if necessary, in a negotiation.
 It might be with a sweet puppy dog look, some crocodile tears, or a full-on hissy fit, but the kid knows how to work over the parental units when they are at their weakest.

 The bottom line is that too many parents are giving over too much power (by granting too many freedoms) to their children at too early an age.
 The result is that kids are growing up too fast with too little guidance, and the consequences can be awful for both the parents and the child in the long run.